johnfedoruk/bangular/packages/docs/di/di_advanced.md

 regularChild.get(Car); // this works
 ```

-## Angular and DI
+## Bangular and DI

-Now let's see how Angular uses DI behind the scenes.
+Now let's see how Bangular uses DI behind the scenes.

 The right mental model is to think that every DOM element has an Injector.
 (In practice, only interesting elements containing directives will have an injector, but this is a performance optimization)